Methodology · v1

 • mobile-first 360px layout

 The plan files are public.
-Every TestSprite plan lives at tests/world-cup-v1/<category>/<id>.json in the CoderCup repo.
+Every TestSprite plan lives at tests/world-cup-2026-v3/phase-N/<category>/<id>.json in the CoderCup repo.
 PRs accepted.
 The TestSprite agent reads the plan, opens the agent's deployed URL in a real Chromium instance, executes the action steps, and evaluates the assertions.
 Pass / fail / blocked / inconclusive per plan.

 Sample plan — what TestSprite actually reads